raspberrypilearning/lego-data-dash/en/step_1.md

 ## Introduction

-You are going to create a dashboard ...
-Your ... will need to meet the **project brief**.
+In this project you are going to create a dashboard which will visualise data you choose from a range of online sources.
+Your data dashboard will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">Dashboard</span> is a user interface that gives a current summary of important information, usually in graphic, easy-to-read form.
 The term originates from cars, where the driver is shown the current status of the vehicle using big, bright dials and scales.</p>